SobanAnjum07/Final-Year-Project/README.md

-This branch contains the implementation of chatbot using RAG.
+- This branch contains the implementation of chatbot using RAG.
-It is trained on Arif Butt handouts of the course Information Security (1.1 - 2.7)
+- It is trained on Arif Butt handouts of the course Information Security (1.1 - 2.7).

+_From: Abdul Rehman Amer_